wundergraph/cosmo-docs/cli/federated-graph/update.md

 `--unset-label-matcher`: This will remove all label matchers.
 It will not add new label matchers if both this and --label-matchers option is passed.

-`--admission-webhook-url <url>` the admission webhook url.
+`--admission-webhook-url <url>` the base url of the admission webhook.
 This is the url that the controlplane will use to implement admission control for the federated graph.
+Example: `https://admission.example.com` (without the `/validate-config` path name)

 `--readme <path-to-readme>` : The path to the markdown file which describes the federated graph.
 The readme can be used to communicate the information of the federated graph to other team members.